(she/her)

 I am a Motherless Daughter and lost my mom when I was 15, and I have lost many other family members after her death as well.
 Because of my experiences with grief and loss, I've dedicated a large portion of my practice to helping others process and heal from losses that they've experienced.
 With grief therapy, we will create a safe and comforting space for you to talk about and process the loss that you've experienced.
 There will be no judgement as you go through the many different emotions that come up with grief.

-I am currently getting trained in somatic work, so while I cannot offer the entire modality fully, I use components from my training to tie in somatic work throughout our sessions and to help foster the mind-body connection.
+I am currently getting trained in Somatic Experiencing, which is a trauma-treatment modality, so while I cannot offer the entire modality fully, I use components from my training to tie in somatic work throughout most of my sessions to help foster the mind-body connection.